When an employer dismisses an employee, they should give them notice of when their job will end.

 - any work they have not been paid for yet

-- any holiday they have built up ('accrued') but not used by the date they leave
+- any 'accrued' holiday entitlement – this means any holiday they have built up but not used by the date they leave

-The employer may also need to pay them for other work benefits, unless their contract says something different.
+The employer might also need to pay them for other work benefits, unless their contract says something different.